ImmersiveFusion/if-apm-documentation-http/docs/Analysis-&-Visualization/Web/index.md

-# Immersive APM for the Web & mobile
+# Immersive APM for Web & Mobile

 A web-based Application Performance Management ([APM](index.md)) solution is a type of APM software that is delivered over the internet and accessible through a web browser.
 A web-based APM solution provides a centralized view of application performance that can be accessed from any location with an internet connection.